-H1B employee can take unpaid leave of absence and still stay in US for short term.
-H1B can be furloughed by employer and is treated same as ‘unpaid leave by employer’.
+H1B employees can take an unpaid leave of absence and still stay in the US for the short term.
+H1B can be furloughed by the employer and is treated the same as ‘unpaid leave by employer’.

 With Coronavirus business closures, many people are facing hardships and have asked this question repeatedly.